Title

 A law implemented in the Philippines to address the unequal distribution of funds among local governments by establishing a more equitable system and introducing a developmental concept in the allocation of funds.

-The main purpose of Presidential Decree No. 144 is to revise the present system of national internal revenue allotments to local governments in order to establish a more equitable system of distribution, introduce developmental concepts, and improve administrative efficiency.
+To revise the system of national internal revenue allotments to local governments to achieve a more equitable distribution of funds and introduce a developmental concept in allocating public resources.

-Twenty percent (20%) of the collections from national internal revenue taxes, not otherwise accruing to special funds and special accounts in the general fund, shall accrue to local governments.
+Twenty percent (20%) of collections from national internal revenue taxes not otherwise accruing to special funds and special accounts in the general fund.

-The Barrio Development Fund is created from the ten percent shares of the barrios in real estate tax collections under Republic Act No. 3590 and annual contributions from each province, city, and municipality not exceeding P500 per barrio.
-It is used solely for community development projects.
+It is constituted of (1) the ten percent shares of the barrios in real estate tax collections under Republic Act No. 3590, and (2) annual contributions from each province, city, and municipality in an amount not exceeding P500 per barrio.

-The Provincial Treasurer is the custodian of the Barrio Development Fund and maintains a special account.
-Releases of the fund are made through the Municipal Treasurer who is responsible for proper disbursement and accounting.
+The Provincial Treasurer is the custodian and maintains a special account.
+Releases are made through the Municipal Treasurer concerned, who is responsible for proper disbursement and accounting.

-Each province, city, and municipality must appropriate no less than 20% of its annual allotment for development projects.
+Each province, city, and municipality must appropriate in its annual general fund budget no less than twenty percent (20%) of its annual allotment for development projects.

-All laws or parts of laws inconsistent with Presidential Decree No. 144 are revoked or modified accordingly.
+All laws or parts of law inconsistent herewith are revoked or modified accordingly.

 Analyze Cases Smarter, Faster